 I think watching cartoons when I was little was when it first hit me.
 The old Charlie Brown episodes were just so good.
 Slow paced, had a deeper meaning without forcing it, and the muted color palette was just rad.
 Oh, and the music.
 That’s also where I first fell in love with jazz.

 Vince Guaraldi is a musical genius.
 Big fan.
-So, we know you love to surf—are you goofy or regular?
+So, we know you love to surf—are you a goofy or regular foot?
 Do you have a board of choice right now?

 Goofy foot.
 I have a 7 2” Mandala pintail twin fin that I’ve been riding, and I absolutely love it.
 I can’t stand crowds and it works really well in small, crummy waves which is perfect.
 You have to move your feet a lot which keeps it fun too, as long as it’s clean.
 That’s been the one for me.

 We notice you leave the faces open on the people featured in your paintings, why is that?

 I think keeping the emotion or expression of people in my paintings blank leaves room for whoever sees them to decide what it means to them.
 There’s a freeness there.
 How you might feel when riding a wave is different from how I might feel—it’s very individual to each person.
 And it’s not really my place to define that feeling for everyone.